 An official Realtime Worlds poster has outlined the company's plans for APB in a lengthy forum post on the official forums.
 They're proposing a pretty startling revamp of many of the game's key faults.
 Read on for the details.

-From the post by lead systems designer Jericho, "Realtime Worlds' goal is to grow APB into the game that its players want it to be, so we'll be asking for comments, posting polls and throwing ideas up for you to mull over at various points throughout the process."
+by lead systems designer Jericho, "Realtime Worlds' goal is to grow APB into the game that its players want it to be, so we'll be asking for comments, posting polls and throwing ideas up for you to mull over at various points throughout the process."

 Here are the main points they're focusing on: